uafgeotools/mtuq/docs/install/issues.rst

 Troubleshooting PyGMT installation
 ----------------------------------

-To avoid a known issues with PyGMT installation under conda, it is necessary to specify a minimum PyGMT version as follows:
+To avoid a known issue with PyGMT installation under conda, it is necessary to specify a minimum PyGMT version as follows:

 .. code::